- Programme Digital Experience Design

 |4 [or less]||-||F||Fail [considerably more work required]|

-This minor starts in September 2017 and is meant for students with an interest in ICT, media and design.
+This minor starts annually in September and is meant for students with an interest in ICT, media and design.

 To be admitted to this minor you need to demonstrate the following interests and/or skills: